AdrienHolvoet/AdrienHolvoet/README.md

 🌱 I am a Full stack developer and I am currently working on a master's degree in computer applications.
 👨‍💻 I am passionate about Web Dev & I enjoy learning new things.
 💻 I love working with nice technologies like React.js/Vue.js/Node.js/.NET Core
-📫 How to reach me: You can start by looking at my linkedin : https://www.linkedin.com/in/adrien-holvoet-6a5130172/
+📫 How to reach me: You can start by looking at my website : https://portfolio-f9d47.web.app/